 University of Sydney Medicine Course Fees

 The USyd Medical course considers most domestic students with an undergraduate degree eligible for Commonwealth Supported Places (CSP).
-A CSP ensures that your course fees are partially supported by the Australian Government leaving you to pay a Student Contribution Amount (SCA).
+A CSP ensures that your course fees are partially supported by the Australian Government, leaving you to pay a Student Contribution Amount (SCA).

 Students opting for the Australian Full Fee (AFF) may be eligible for FEE-HELP, a government fund assisting students to access a loan to help cover all or part of their tuition fees.
 This is a fixed amount that a student can borrow in their lifetime, known as the FEE-HELP Limit.

 International students follow different methods of paying their fees at USyd.
 When applicants are offered a place to study, they must deposit an amount equivalent to the first semester tuition fees.
-This will officially secure the applicant’s place and will allow you to further apply for a visa.
+This will officially secure the applicant's place and allow you to further apply for a visa.

 NOTE: The total amount that needs to be paid will be confirmed in your Confirmation of Enrolment (CoE).